 Upon his return, he scored his first film, Pega Ladrão (1958), directed by Alberto Pieralisi (1911–2001), a commission arranged through his uncle, the filmmaker Arturo Usai.
 From then on, Usai was in high demand, scoring, in some years, four to five feature films, in addition to documentary shorts and television work.
 In total, he composed for more than 100 feature films and remains the most prolific Brazilian composer of film soundtracks.
 The 1960s stand out as his most productive decade, with 48 feature films.
 Between 1964 and 1966, he served as TV Globo’s first musical director, at that time and still today one of Brazil’s largest television networks.
 In 1975, he was named an honorary member (honoris causa) of the Brazilian Academy of Fine Arts.
 Usai’s music is frequently recognized for its “fusion of northeastern rhythms with orchestration techniques drawn from classical Hollywood cinema” (COSTA, 2010), among other styles of popular music.

-Among his most important films are Mandacaru Vermelho (1961) and Boca de Ouro (1963), directed by Nelson Pereira dos Santos; Assalto ao Trem Pagador (1962), directed by Roberto Farias; Maria Bonita, Rainha do Cangaço (1968) and O Caso Claudia (1979), directed by Miguel Borges; the documentary Kuarup (1963), directed by Heinz Forthmann; Pantanal de Sangue (1971), directed by Reynaldo Paes de Barros; the documentary Bola de Meia (1971), directed by Carlos Couto; the documentary Amazônia, o Grande Desafio (1973), directed by Thomas Somlo; Escalada da Violência (1982), directed by Milton Alencar Jr.; and As Aventuras da Turma da Mônica (1982), directed by Maurício de Souza.
-He brought his career to an early close in the 1980s, due to the crisis in Brazilian cinema and the declining health of his parents.
-Remo received numerous awards and tributes for his scores.
-In 2008, the documentary Remo Usai – Um músico para o cinema, directed by Bernardo Uzeda, was released and won prizes at several festivals; and in 2017 a compilation featuring 19 tracks by the composer was released.
-Although he lives with senile dementia, he continues to play his most emblematic themes on the piano.
+Among the most important films he scored are Mandacaru Vermelho (1961) and Boca de Ouro (1963), by Nelson Pereira dos Santos; Assalto ao trem pagador (1962), by Roberto Farias; Maria Bonita, rainha do cangaço (1968) and O caso Claudia (1979), by Miguel Borges; the documentary Kuarup (1963), by Heinz Forthmann; Pantanal de sangue (1971), by Reynaldo Paes de Barros; the documentary Bola de meia (1971), by Carlos Couto; the documentary Amazônia, o grande desafio (1973), by Thomas Somlo; Escalada da violência (1982), by Milton Alencar Jr.; and As aventuras da Turma da Mônica (1982), by Maurício de Souza.
+He ended his career prematurely in the 1980s, due to the crisis in Brazilian cinema and the declining health of his parents.
+Remo received numerous awards and tributes for his film scores.
+In 2008, the documentary Remo Usai: Um músico para o cinema, directed by Bernardo Uzeda, was released and won awards at several festivals, and in 2017 a compilation featuring 19 tracks by the composer was released.
+In the final years of his life, living with dementia, he would still sit at the piano and play some of his most emblematic themes.
+Remo Usai died on February 9, 2022, in Rio de Janeiro, at the age of 93.

 Bibliographic references: